Posts

 Image

-Chef - ★★★☆☆ Review commissioned by and originally published on All Edinburgh Theatre.
+Chef - ★★★☆☆ Review commissioned by, and originally published on All Edinburgh Theatre, 16 Mar 2025.
 Edited by Thom Dibdin.
 Traverse: Fri 14 Mar 2025 Review by Rebecca Mahar Sabrina Mahfouz’s Chef , starring Rebecca Benson, plays the Traverse for one night only in a production that crackles with energy and is a showcase for Benson’s solo performance.
 Chef premiered at Edinburgh Fringe in 2014, garnering several awards.
-Director André Agius’s touring revival of the piece for the Ayr Gaiety takes full advantage of Benson’s skill, taking her to emotional extremes in the performance of the character known only as “Chef”.
+Director AndrĂ© Agius’s touring revival of the piece for the Ayr Gaiety takes full advantage of Benson’s skill, taking her to emotional extremes in the performance of the character known only as “Chef”.
 Rebecca Benson in Chef .
 Pic: Tommy Ga-Ken Wan Joining Benson onstage is BSL interpreter Yvonne Strain, who is integrated into the performance as one of Chef’s trainees in the prison kitchen where the show takes place.
 Sasha, who “doesn’t talk much” and only occasionally interacts with Chef, is fully part of her world.
-Strain brings flair and emotional impact to her rol...
+Strain brings flair and emotional imp...